dividebysandwich/rusty-pipes/readme.md

           List all available MIDI input devices and exit --midi-device <DEVICE_NAME>
           Select a MIDI device by name
+      --audio-device <AUDIO_DEVICE>
+          Select an audio device by name
       --audio-buffer-frames <NUM_FRAMES>
           Audio buffer size in frames (lower values reduce latency but may cause glitches) [default: 512] --tui